 An increased blood volume during pregnancy means that your blood vessels come closer to the surface, making you and your skin feel warmer.
 It also means that your whole body, including organs such as the kidneys and the heart, work harder than usual.
-If we combine this with the extra pregnancy weight you now have to carry and the surplus of pregnancy-related hormones that lead you to sweat more, you can easily see how it all contributes to you feeling much warmer and uncomfortable than usual during the summer months.
+If we combine this with the extra pregnancy weight you now have to carry and the surplus of pregnancy-related hormones that lead you to sweat more, you can easily see how it all contributes to you feeling much warmer and uncomfortable than usual.

-Keeping the irritation of becoming over-heated and uncomfortable during summer at bay is an important part of staying physically and mentally healthy during pregnancy.
+Keeping the irritation of becoming over-heated and uncomfortable is an important part of staying physically and mentally healthy during pregnancy.
 Here are our top tips to help keep you feeling cool:

 - Swap synthetics for natural fibres such as cotton, bamboo or silk and favour light, loose fitting clothing.
 Synthetic materials retain moisture and don’t allow your skin to breathe properly, increasing irritation and encouraging environments in which thrush can thrive.

-- Light coloured clothing will reflect heat and help you to keep cool.
+- Light coloured clothing will reflect heat during warmer days and help you to keep cool.
 You can save your darker coloured outfits for cooler days or evenings.

 - You can help keep your home cool by only opening the windows in the evening or early morning and you can prevent sunny rooms from getting too hot by only drawing your curtains enough to let some light in.

-- Although water is essential and should be drank throughout the day, optimal hydration requires other elements that are found in foods.
-You can ensure an adequate intake of these by eating seasonal summer fruits and vegetables such as pineapple, mango, grapes, melon, pears, berries, cucumber, courgette, asparagus and dark leafy greens.
+- Although water is essential and should be drunk throughout the day, optimal hydration requires other elements that are found in foods.
+You can ensure an adequate intake of these by eating fruits and vegetables such as pineapple, mango, grapes, melon, pears, berries, cucumber, courgette, asparagus and dark leafy greens.
 Juices, smoothies and salads are some easy ways to include these into your daily diet.

 - Caffeinated drinks such as tea, coffee and colas may have a mildly diuretic effect, disrupting your fluid balance.
 Therefore, it’s best to avoid these or look for their decaffeinated version.
 Dehydration impacts your and your baby’s health, so it is important to keep your drinking bottle topped up.
 You could try using frozen chopped fruits to cool and flavour your water.